carpentries/instructor-training/02-models.md

 The correct answer is 42,
 but each of the other answers provides valuable insight:

+> ## Discussion
+>
-> Discussion: what is the misconception associated with each wrong answer?
+> What is the misconception associated with each wrong answer?
 Ask
-> three different people.
+> three different people, one for each wrong answer.

 *   If the child answers 32, she is throwing away the carry completely.
 *   If she answers 312, she knows that she can't just discard the carried '1',